Build Introduction

 Ultimate Skill

-This build uses Grizzly Rage as its Ultimate Skill.
-Grizzly Rage grants Unstoppable for its duration, grants Damage Reduction, and a large Damage multiplier that grows over time.
-With
+Grizzly Rage as its Ultimate Skill.
+Grizzly Rage grants Unstoppable for its duration, grants Damage Reduction and a large Damage multiplier that increases with Skill Ranks.

 Grizzly Rage has a capped duration, but we gain or extend Grizzly Rage duration with: